cyberbikepunk/posts/conda_and_pycharm.md

 	conda_root/envs/foo/lib/pythonX.X/site-packages

 This is same directory structure as in a pip virtual environment.
 PyCharm sees no difference.
 Now to activate your new environment from PyCharm go to *file > settings > project > interpreter*, select *Add local* in the project interpreter field (the little gear wheel) and hunt down your python interpreter.
 Congratulations!
-You now have a Conda environment with pandas and bokeh!
+You now have a Conda environment with Pandas and Bokeh!

 Now install more packages, for example:

 	conda install scikit-learn

 OK... go back to your interpreter in settings.
-Magically, PyCharm now sees scikit-learn!
+Magically, PyCharm now sees SciKit-Learn!

 And __the reverse is also true__, i.e. when you pip install another package in PyCharm, Conda will automatically notice.
 If you do